dyno-might/dyno-might.github.io/_posts/2021-11-30-effective-selfishness.md

 * All *those* people live somewhere with relatively clean air, meaning that fixing it saves only around  ½ a disability-adjusted life year (DALY) in expectation.
 * I value my time at $100 per hour.

 If we add all this up, the essay should save around 40,000 × 0.1 × 0.05 × .5 = 100 DALY at an effective cost to me of 100 × $100 = \$10,000.
-That adds up to \$100 per DALY saved, similar to Givewell's most effective charities.
+That is \$100 per DALY saved, similar to Givewell's most effective charities.

 If you don't write so woefully slowly, and you have more influence, I'm sure much higher efficiencies are possible.